d4sein/Argila-Parser/doc/documentation.md

 --- | ---
-head | This will be shown at the top of your program's help message version | Your program's current version greeting | Your program's greeting message when ran without commands call | How to run your program (not its name)
+head | This will be shown at the top of your program's help message version | Your program's current version greeting | Your program's greeting message call | How to run your program

 ### Commands